qilin/paysuper-currencies/README.md

 `source`|The code of a rates source.
 `volume`|The volume of exchanges that has been made for this rate.
 Optional.
 Default value equals to 0.

-## Contributing
+## Contributing, Feature Requests and Support

 If you like this project then you can put a ⭐️ on it.

-We welcome contributions to PaySuper of any kind including documentation, suggestions, bug reports, pull requests etc. We would love to hear from you.
-In general, we follow the "fork-and-pull" Git workflow.
+It means a lot to us.

+If you have an idea of how to improve PaySuper (or any of the product parts) or have general feedback, you're welcome to submit a [feature request](../../issues/new?assignees=&labels=&template=feature_request.md&title=).

+Chances are, you like what we have already but you may require a custom integration, a special license or something else big and specific to your needs.
+We're generally open to such conversations.

+If you have a question and can't find the answer yourself, you can [raise an issue](../../issues/new?assignees=&labels=&template=support-request.md&title=I+have+a+question+about+%3Cthis+and+that%3E+%5BSupport%5D) and describe what exactly you're trying to do.
+We'll do our best to reply in a meaningful time.

-We feel that a welcoming community is important and we ask that you follow the PaySuper's [Open Source Code of Conduct](https://github.com/paysuper/code-of-conduct/blob/master/README.md) in all interactions with the community.
+We feel that a welcoming community is important and we ask that you follow PaySuper's [Open Source Code of Conduct](https://github.com/paysuper/code-of-conduct/blob/master/README.md) in all interactions with the community.

+PaySuper welcomes contributions from anyone and everyone.
+Please refer to [our contribution guide to learn more](CONTRIBUTING.md).

 ## License